Prune and Armagnac Chocolate Log

 Place them in a bowl, pour in the Armagnac and press the prunes down well into the liquor.
 Cover the bowl and leave till needed.
 Now make the chocolate mousse.
 Place the broken-up chocolate and 4 fl oz (120ml) warm water in a large heatproof bowl, which should be sitting over a saucepan of barely simmering water (make sure the bottom of the bowl doesn’t touch the water.
 Then, keeping the heat really low, melt the chocolate slowly.

 Now take it off the heat and stir it briskly till it’s smooth, then let it cool for a few minutes.
 After that stir in the egg yolks and mix well with a wooden spoon.
 Whisk the egg whites to the soft peak stage, then whisk in the sugar – about one-third at a time, then whisk again until the whites are glossy.
 Next use a metal spoon to fold first one spoonful of the egg whites into the chocolate mixture to loosen it, then carefully fold in the rest.
 Place the bowl, covered with clingfilm, in the fridge for at least an hour.
-You can also watch how to melt chocolate in our Cookery School Video on the right.

 Now pre-heat the oven to gas mark 4, 350F, 180C.